-Accordingly, it is a primary object of the present invention safely removing mesenteric fat in human patients to ameliorate the metabolic syndrome, or abdominal obesity, while avoiding the shortcomings and drawbacks of conventional surgical procedures and apparatus.
+Accordingly, it is a primary object of the present invention to provide a new and improved method of and apparatus for safely removing mesenteric fat in human patients to ameliorate the metabolic syndrome, or abdominal obesity, while avoiding the shortcomings and drawbacks of conventional surgical procedures and apparatus.

-Another object of the present invention is to provide such an apparatus in the form of a laparoscopically-guided intraabdominal visceral fat aspiration system including a powered hand-supportable fat aspiration instrument held by a surgeon and having an electro-cauterizing, irrigating and fiber-illuminating twin-cannula assembly for the safe removal of visceral fat from the mesenteric region of a patient, through a small incision in the patient's body.
+Another object of the present invention is to provide such an apparatus in the form of a laparoscopically-guided intraabdominal visceral fat aspiration system including a pow- 5 ered hand-supportable fat aspiration instrument held by a surgeon and having an electro-cauterizing, irrigating and fiber-illuminating twin-cannula assembly for the safe removal of visceral fat from the mesenteric region of a patient, through a small incision in the patient's body.